 You’ve more than likely heard hundreds of scare stories about GM foods in the UK.
 From Netflix documentaries, to social media stars, the ‘wonders’ of organic produce have altered our understanding of what ‘healthy food’ is.

-Despite all the fanfare, most of the science behind the arguments against GM crops are false.
+Despite all the fanfare, most of the science behind the arguments against genetically modified foods (GM) are false.
 You could suggest that it is the failure of science over previous decades that the public has yet to be convinced of the potential benefits of GM crops in the UK.
 Science very rarely enters the PR debate or communicates their benefits on social media.

 Thankfully, however, some people are starting to understand that GM foods aren’t all bad.
 Environmentalist Mark Lynas, who once destroyed GM crops, now states that refusing to accept GM food is safe is as bad as climate change denial.